 - Radiographs – Most accurate way to count pups (Still not 100%) and compares puppy size to the width of the mother’s pelvis to predict the necessity for a C-section; Can start at about 42 days; $100 to $300

 Most Cane Corsos will not require a Caesarian.
 The breed also does not suffer from calcium abnormalities like many Toy dogs.
 You must not supplement calcium during pregnancy unless on your veterinarian’s advice.

 Many Cane Corso dams have had enough of their offspring’s sharp teeth when the puppies are six or seven weeks old.

-The breeder is usually introducing solid food as a wet mash or gruel or supplementing with a canned diet by the time the pups are four weeks old.
+The breeder usually introduces solid food as a wet mash, gruel, or supplements with a canned diet by the time the pups are four weeks old.